adelphi-ed-tech/au-courses/courses/school-networks.md

 1. Post in the "Introductions" forum on Moodle.
 2. Install Raspbian on your RPI. [[instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)]
-3. Make a case for your RPI and post a picture on Slack (see _Unofficial Manual_ §3.1)
+3. Make a case for your RPI and post a picture on Slack (see _Unofficial Manual_ Section 3.1)

 Week 2: The Command Line
 -------------------------------------